 '''

 $ datalad create localizer_scans

 $ cd localizer_scans

 [INFO] Creating a new annex repo at /home/me/usecases/repro2/localizer_scans

+[INFO] Scanning for unlocked files (this may take some time)

 create(ok): /home/me/usecases/repro2/localizer_scans (dataset)

 '''

 For this example, we use a number of publicly available DICOM files.
 Luckily, at the time of data acquisition, these DICOMs were already equipped with the relevant metadata: Their headers contain all necessary information to identify the purpose of individual scans and encode essential properties to create a BIDS compliant dataset from them.
-The DICOMs are stored on Github (as a Git repository506), so they can be installed as a subdataset.
+The DICOMs are stored on Github (as a Git repository), so they can be installed as a subdataset.
 As they are the raw inputs of the analysis, we store them in a directory we call inputs/raw.